jimjam-457/thyrosoft-web/README.md

 ## Sample Data

-The backend automatically creates sample patient data when the database is empty.
-You can also add patients through the web interface.
+The backend automatically creates sample patient and branch data when the database is empty.
+You can also add patients and branches through the web interface.

 ## CORS Configuration